This mini-tutorial describes how to create DIRSIG-friendly formatted weather files (.wth) using weather data.

 display a list of the command line options.
 Note that in CSV Mode you only

-Below are two example commands for running makewth.py
+Below are two example commands for running makewth.py.
+The first example

 runs the tool in CSV Mode, and the second example runs it in API Mode.